 Corrective action procedures for your preventive control plan

-Establishing corrective actions for each Critical Control Point (CCP) is the fifth principle of a Hazard Analysis Critical Control Point (HACCP) system and is an essential part of a Preventive Control Plan (PCP).
+Establishing Critical Control Point (CCP) is the fifth principle of a Hazard Analysis Critical Control Point (HACCP) system and is an essential part of a Preventive Control Plan (PCP).
 A deviation from the critical limits established for a CCP can lead to unsafe food.
-Corrective action procedures document the steps to be taken when a deviation occurs and help you re-establish control by:
+Corrective action procedures document ahead of time the steps to be taken when a deviation occurs so that you are ready to re-establish control promptly when a deviation occurs at a CCP.

 The Canadian Food Inspection Agency (CFIA) created this document as guidance to help food businesses comply with the requirements of the Safe Food for Canadians Regulations.